The German invasion of Belgium

 The same day the Austrian emperor abdicated.

-The ending of World War I was accompanied in many countries by political upheaval, civil war, economic disruption and social chaos, and a flu pandemic which, striking weakened populations, killed many more people worldwide than the war had done.
+The ending of World War I was accompanied in many countries, including Russia, Germany and Turkey, by political upheaval, civil war, economic disruption and social chaos, and a flu pandemic which, striking weakened populations, killed many more people worldwide than the war had done.